-- To ensure that members and others have the right to complain about the provision, or nonprovision, of services through an accessible, confidential and easy to use procedure, which offers rapid action and response. - To ensure that the organisation can put things right - To ensure that service complaints are dealt with effectively and fairly, even where complaint outcomes are not to the satisfaction of the complainant. - To ensure that service complaints are taken seriously and used positively to improve how the Co-op and its managing agent, Co-op Homes South (CHS), operate. - To ensure that the service complaints procedure complies with the Housing Ombudsman's Complaint Handling Code
+- To ensure that members and others have the right to complain about the provision, or nonprovision, of services through an accessible, confidential and easy to use procedure, which offers rapid action and response. - To ensure that the organisation can put things right - To ensure that service complaints are dealt with effectively and fairly, even where complaint outcomes are not to the satisfaction of the complainant. - To ensure that service complaints are taken seriously and used positively to improve how the Co-op and its managing agent, Co-op Homes South (CHS), operate. - To ensure that the service complaints procedure complies with the Transparency, Influence and Accountability standard - To ensure that the service complaints procedure complies with the Housing Ombudsman's Complaint Handling Code